How can I learn Taoism?

 Different Types of Daoism

-We can say that there are 3 main types of Daoism and understanding each type will help you to see a clearer picture of which type you gravitate to most and they relate to each other.
+We can say that there are 3 main types of Daoism and understanding each type will help you to see a clearer picture of which type you gravitate to most and how they relate to each other.
 To give some cultural context, Chinese culture is based on 3 main pillars: Daoism, Confucianism and Buddhism.

 Religious Daoism: This form of Daoism involves the following of rituals, praying and worshipping deities.
 For example, there is a festival in China where many Daoists gather and Laozi is celebrated and honoured/worshipped as a deity on the date of his birth.
 Laozi is recognised as the founder of Daoism and wrote the Daodejing (Canon of Daoism) about 2400 years ago.